-- Objectives and methods of criminology: The idea of a science of criminology.
-Basic dichotomies/controversies on nature and scope of criminology.
-Defining crime (legal and sociological conceptions).
+- Objectives and methods of criminology.
+The idea of a science of criminology.
+Basic dichotomies/controversies on nature and scope of criminology, crime as a social problem versus crime as inevitable and a reflection of social order.
+Developing a criminological imagination in conditions of globalism.
+Defining crime (legal and sociological conceptions, the role of the nation-state and the need for different focus, social harm and violations of human rights).
 Historical development of criminology (in outline only).
 Classical and positivist schools.
-Criminology beyond the nation state.
-Sources of data: Official statistics and alternatives (e.g. self-report studies and victimisation surveys).
+Criminology beyond the nation state and the case of state crime.
+Sources of data: official statistics and alternatives (e.g. self-report studies and victimisation surveys); media images of crime and offending and ‘moral panics’.
 Uses, defects and limitations of official data for purposes of research.
-Measures of success in law enforcement.
+Challenges of gender, transnational crime and trafficking.

-- Criminological Theory: Crime as an individual phenomenon: legacies of classicism and positivism, rational choice, biological, psychological and psychiatric explanations, including idea of psychopathy.
-Crime as a social phenomenon: Anomie theory, Durkheim and Merton.
+- Criminological theory.
+Orientating perspectives in studying crime such as correctionalism and appreciation, crime as an individual phenomenon versus crime as a social product: legacies of classicism and positivism, rational choice, biological, psychological and psychiatric explanations, including idea of psychopathy, the importance of the situation.
+Crime as a social phenomenon: anomie theory, Durkheim and Merton.
 Social disorganisation and social ecology.
 Concept of spatial justice.
-Matza, techniques of neutralization and ‘drift’.
+Matza, techniques of neutralisation and ‘drift’.
 Interactionist perspectives.
 Labelling theory.
 Control theories.
 Marxism.
-Feminism, Foucault and technologies of the self.
+Feminism.
 Crime as a cultural phenomenon: cultural criminology, moral panics and the media, Katz and seductions of crime, existentialism.

-- Institutional Framework of Law Enforcement: Philosophy and aims of punishment, including deterrence, treatment, ‘justice’, communicative and restorative models.
+- Institutional framework of law enforcement.
+Philosophy and aims of punishment, including deterrence, treatment, ‘justice’, communicative and restorative models.
 Whether actual systems of punishment can be explained by philosophical justifications or sociological approaches (in outline).
 Community and official attitudes to punishment and treatment of offenders.
-Role of imprisonment and its consequences, conditions in prison, alternatives to prison, sanctions in the community.
-Police organisation and attitudes (in outline).

 - Utilise a range of tools and resources available for the study of crime and its control.